michealch/chiselled-docs-net-core/README.md

-**Chiselled Ubuntu for .NET** is a afford from canonical and Microsoft to build small, safe distroless image based on Ubuntu for .NET.
+**Chiselled Ubuntu for .NET** is a new approach from canonical and Microsoft to build small, safe distroless image based on Ubuntu for .NET.
 It is similar to conventional [distroless](https://hackernoon.com/distroless-containers-hype-or-true-value-2rfl3wat), but based on Ubuntu and `.deb` packages sliced with chisel to optimize.
 Pros: [^2]
 1. No Shell.
 2. No package manager.